ndilanwil/My_Pokemon_App/README.md

 The app was created using React js and some dependecies.
 The app contains a folder Components.
 Inside it are all the different components that were used.
 There is a Body folder it contains the body(that is the container twhere is found all pokemons) and it's css.
 A Header folder that contains the file use to create the header and it's css.
 PokemonCard folder where is founc the file used to generate the card shown on the body and it's css.
 A PokemonDetail folder that is the file that is shown when clicked on a specific pokemon and it's css.
 A fetchAllPokemon.js that is used to fetch Pokemons

 ## Installation
-The app is hosted online at
+The app is hosted online at <a href="https://pokedex-ndilanwil.netlify.app/">Pokedex by Ndilanwil</a>
 To run the code locally. download the source code, run "npm start" and go to localhost:8080

 ## Usage
+Go to <a href="https://pokedex-ndilanwil.netlify.app/">Pokedex by Ndilanwil</a>
 Scroll down the page to see all Pokemons.
 Click on a pokemon to see it's details The app also contains a search bar.
 Enter a name of a pokemon and it will fetch it